julien-rodrigues/front-generator/README.md

 # front-generator
-My currently in work personal front-end architecture generator (React, Flux, ES2015/16, Eslint, SASS, ...)
+My currently in work personal front-end architecture generator (React, Flux, ES2015/16, Eslint, SASS, ...).
+Use it to build an independent front-end architecture.

 # Current Gulp tasks